- Code of Ethics

 - Student complaints should first be directed to the Program Coordinator.
 If the issue is in regard to the Program Coordinator, then the student can proceed directly to the Dean of the Sciences Division.

-- At this point if the complaint is not properly resolved, then the student has the option to proceed to the Vice President of Academic Affairs (VPAA).
+- If the complaint is not resolved, the student has the option to proceed to the Vice President of Academic Affairs.

-- Lastly, if a student complaint is not resolved and the issue is in regard to program compliance with accreditation standards, then the student may contact the Accreditation Council for Education in Nutrition and Dietetics (ACEND) to submit a formal complaint.
+- If a student complaint is not resolved and the issue is in regard to program compliance with accreditation standards, the student may contact the Accreditation Council for Education in Nutrition and Dietetics (ACEND) to submit a formal complaint.